How to claim the 'severely mentally impaired' council tax discount

 • Universal credit

 Important.
-It used to be the case England and Wales that the person only had to be eligible for – but not necessarily actually receiving – the qualifying benefit, but this changed following a High Court ruling in 2021.
+It used to be the case England and Wales that the person only had to be eligible for – but not necessarily actually receiving – the qualifying benefit, but this changed following a High Court ruling.

 The law is less clear cut in Scotland, and so with some Scottish councils it's fine if you're just eligible for the qualifying benefit, while with others you'll need to actually be receiving the benefit.
-Sadly it's a bit of a postcode lottery.
+It's a bit of a postcode lottery.

 How to claim the discount

-The process for making a claim varies by area, so you'll need to check your local authority's procedure.
+The process for making a claim varies depending where you live, so you'll need to check your local authority's procedure.

-Here are the basics for England, Scotland and Wales, with details below about a roughly similar discount in Northern Ireland.
+These are the basics for England and Scotland, but jump down for Wales, and for details of a roughly similar discount in Northern Ireland.

 Applying for the discount in England and Scotland